Click Here > for Juneau Alumni Homepage

 Australia and spent his leave helping the mechanics in the motor pool work on vehicles.

-Verleane told me after his death that an old neighbor lady approached her and mentioned that during a heavy snowfall
+Verleane told me after his death that an old neighbor lady approached her and mentioned that during a heavy snowfall while

-of nowhere Jay appeared.
+nowhere Jay appeared.
 He was on his way to school & took the shovel out her hand & did the whole walk & driveway.
 She

-Randy Ward (who has now passed) told me Jay was just a neat guy.
+My buddy Randy Ward (who has now passed) told me Jay was just a neat guy.

 - Todd Zietlow